AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/map-editor-advanced-map-editor.md

 >[!NOTE]
 >
-> You can also drag-and-drop the references to move them in a map.
+>You can also drag-and-drop the references to move them in a map.
+How references are handled after drag-and-drop depends on the editor you are using.
+In Editor 2.0, dragging and dropping a reference (such as a topic, submap, or key definition) onto an existing reference in a map adds it as a child element rather than replacing the existing reference.
+In the old editor, the same action updates the reference's URL instead of adding it as a child element.

 **Lock/Unlock**